 To meet the requirements for Perkins V (Sec.
-134(b) (1-9)), all of the following local application components must be addressed each year: Components may be used more than once.
+134(b) (1-9)), all the following local application components must be addressed each year.
+(Components may be used more than once.)

-- a description of the results of the comprehensive needs assessment (CLNA); - 2. information on the CTE course offerings and activities to be provided with Perkins funds, which shall include at least one state-approved program of study, including: - a. how the results of the CLNA informed the selection of the specific program(s) of study and activities to be funded,
+- A description of the results of the comprehensive local needs assessment (CLNA). - Information on the CTE course offerings and activities to be provided with Perkins funds, which shall include at least one state- approved program of study, including: - a. how the results of the CLNA informed the selection of the specific program(s) of study and activities to be funded;

-- b. a description of any new program(s) of study to be developed or submitted to the department for review as a special program of study - c. and how students, including students who are members of special populations, will learn about their school's CTE course offerings and whether each course is part of a state-approved program of study; - 3. a description of how the eligible recipient, in collaboration with local workforce development boards and other local workforce agencies, one-stop delivery systems, and other partners, will provide a series of career exploration and career guidance activities, including: - a. career exploration and career development coursework, activities, or services, - career information on employment opportunities that incorporate the most up-to-date information on high-skill, high-wage, or in-demand industry sectors or occupations, as determined by the CLNA, - c. an organized system of career guidance and academic counseling to students before enrolling and while participating in a career and technical education program; - 4. a description of how the eligible recipient will improve the academic and technical skills of students participating in career and technical education programs by strengthening the academic and career and technical education components of such programs through the integration of coherent and rigorous content aligned with challenging academic standards and relevant CTE programs to ensure learning in the subjects that constitute a well-rounded education (as defined in section 8101 of the Elementary and Secondary Education Act of 1965); - 5. a description of how the eligible recipient will provide activities to prepare special populations for high-skill, high-wage, or in-demand occupations that will lead to self-sufficiency; prepare CTE participants for non-traditional fields; provide equal access for special populations to CTE courses, programs, and programs of study; and ensure that members of special populations will not be discriminated against on the basis of their status as members of special populations; - 6. a description of the work-based learning opportunities that the eligible recipient will provide to students participating in CTE programs and how the recipient will work with representatives from employers to develop or expand work-based learning opportunities for CTE students, as applicable; - 7. a description of how the eligible recipient will provide students participating in CTE the opportunity to gain postsecondary credit while still attending high school, as practicable; - 8. a description of how the eligible recipient will coordinate with the eligible agency and institutions of higher education to support the recruitment, preparation, retention, and training, including professional development, of teachers, faculty, administrators, and specialized instructional support personnel; and - 9. a description of how the eligible recipient will address disparities or gaps in performance between groups of students in each of the application years, and if no meaningful progress has been achieved prior to the third program year, a description of the additional actions that will be taken to eliminate these disparities or gaps.
+- b. a description of any new program(s) of study to be developed or submitted to the department for review as a special program of study; and - c. how students, including students who are members of special populations, will learn about their school's CTE course offerings and whether each course is part of a state-approved program of study. - 3.
+A description of how the eligible recipient, in collaboration with local workforce development boards and other local workforce agencies, one-stop delivery systems, and other partners, will provide a series of career exploration and career guidance activities, including: - a. career exploration and career development coursework, activities, or services; - b. career information on employment opportunities that incorporate the most up-todate information on high-skill, high-wage, or in-demand industry sectors or occupations, as determined by the CLNA; and - c. an organized system of career guidance and academic counseling to students before enrolling and while participating in a career and technical education program. - 4.
+A description of how the eligible recipient will improve the academic and technical skills of students participating in career and technical education programs by strengthening the academic and CTE components of such programs through the integration of coherent and rigorous content aligned with challenging academic standards and relevant CTE programs to ensure learning in the subjects that constitute a well-rounded education (as defined in section 8101 of the Elementary and Secondary Education Act of 1965). - 5.
+A description of how the eligible recipient will provide activities to prepare special populations for high-skill, high-wage, or in-demand occupations that will lead to self-sufficiency; prepare CTE participants for nontraditional fields; provide equal access for special populations to CTE courses, programs, and programs of study; and ensure that members of special populations will not be discriminated against on the basis of their status as members of special populations. - 6.
+A description of the WBL opportunities that the eligible recipient will provide to students participating in CTE programs and how the recipient will work with representatives from employers to develop or expand WBL opportunities for CTE students, as applicable. - 7.
+A description of how the eligible recipient will provide students participating in CTE the

+- opportunity to gain postsecondary credit while still attending high school, as practicable. - 8.
+A description of how the eligible recipient will coordinate with the eligible agency and institutions of higher education to support the recruitment, preparation, retention, and training, including professional development, of teachers, faculty, administrators, and specialized instructional support personnel. - 9.
+A description of how the eligible recipient will address disparities or gaps in performance between groups of students in each of the application years, and if no meaningful progress has been achieved prior to the third program year, a description of the additional actions that will be taken to eliminate these disparities or gaps.

-CTE Perkins Basic: Theory of Action
+CTE Perkins Basic: Theory of Action (ToA)